cmbi/metadome/README.md

 * uniprot_domain_start_pos : the position in the uniprot sequence where this domain starts.
 Numeric type or None
 * uniprot_domain_end_pos : the position in the uniprot sequence where this domain starts.
 Numeric type or None

-A `meta_locus_information` entry consists of zero or more `information` entries, which are via a meta-domain relationship linked to this `information`
+A `meta_information` entry consists of zero or more `information` entries, which are via a meta-domain relationship linked to this `information`

 ### Future endpoints
 | HTTP | Method URI | Output type |